General Periodical Cicada Information

 Periodical cicada “turret”

 Sometimes, nymphs construct mud “turrets” surrounding their holes, though the context in which cicadas construct turrets and the functional significance of the turrets remains unknown.
+The characteristic black thoracic patches seem to appear just before emergence; we have never dug up nymphs that have them, while all emerging nymphs we have seen have them.

 Locally, periodical cicada emergences occur when soil temperatures at a depth of 7-8 inches reach approximately 64°F (Heath 1968).
 Because emergence is temperature-dependent, periodical cicadas tend to emerge earlier in southern and lower-elevation locations.
 For example, cicadas in South Carolina often begin to emerge in late April, while those in southern Michigan do not appear until June.
 The best way to predict the time of emergence for your area is to check records from the prior emergence in that location, by asking longtime residents or by searching local newspaper archives.
 Emerging nymphs leave their burrows after sunset (usually), locate a suitable spot on nearby vegetation, and complete their final molt to adulthood.